google-ai-edge/mediapipe/docs/getting_started/building_examples.md

 2. In the project navigator in the left sidebar, select the "Mediapipe" project.

-3. Select the "Signing & Capabilities" tab.
+3. Select one of the application targets, e.g. HandTrackingGpuApp.

-4. Select one of the application targets, e.g. HandTrackingGpuApp.
+4. Select the "Signing & Capabilities" tab.

 5. Check "Automatically manage signing", and confirm the dialog box.

 6. Select "_Your Name_ (Personal Team)" in the Team pop-up menu.

 7. This set-up needs to be done once for each application you want to install.
-    Repeat steps 4-6 as needed.
+    Repeat steps 3-6 as needed.

 This generates provisioning profiles for each app you have selected.
 Now we need to tell Bazel to use them.
 We have provided a script to make this easier.